Road trip to Ottawa, Kingston and Prince Edward County

 Stop 1: Ottawa

-Approximate distance and driving time from the Lansdowne border crossing to Ottawa: 95 miles (150 kilometres), 1.5 hours
+Approximate travel from the Lansdowne border crossing to Ottawa: 95 miles (150 kilometres), 1.5 hours

 From the stately government buildings on Parliament Hill and national museums and galleries to the historic Rideau Canal and bustling ByWard Market, experience all Canada’s capital has to offer.